Identification and Management of Sustainability Topics

 Our organizational and management structures

 The Board of Executive Directors and the Supervisory Board are regularly briefed on the development of individual sustainability topics.
 The Board of Executive Directors incorporates the results and recommendations from sustainability evaluations of business processes into its decisions, for example, on proposed investments and acquisitions.
 It makes decisions with strategic relevance for the Group and monitors the implementation of strategic plans and target achievement.
+The global climate protection target is linked to the compensation of the entire Board of Executive Directors and senior executives via the most important KPI “absolute CO2 emissions.”
 The Corporate Sustainability Board, which is composed of heads of business and Corporate Center units and regions, supports the Board of Executive Directors on sustainability topics and discusses operational matters.
 It is chaired by Board of Executive Directors member Saori Dubourg.

 We systematically evaluate sustainability criteria, including the effects of climate change, as an integral part of decisions on acquisitions and investments in property, plant and equipment or financial assets.
 In this way, we not only assess economic dimensions, but also the potential impacts on areas such as the environment, human rights or the local community.
 We evaluate both the potential impacts of our activities here as well as which effects we are exposed to.